 If You Build It, He Will Come

 Just as Wright made his winter camp at Taliesin West, Scottsdale Stadium has for years been the winter home of the San Francisco Giants.
-Nestled in the heart of old town Scottsdale, this quaint ballpark is where your journey begins—with a seat in the sun, a hot dog fresh off the grill, and the 2012 world champions of baseball taking the field (7408 East Osborn Road).
+Nestled in the heart of Old Town Scottsdale, this small ballpark is where your journey begins—with a seat in the sun, a hot dog fresh off the grill, and the 2010-2012-2014 world champions of baseball taking the field (7408 East Osborn Road).

 It Was Oregano, Dave.
 It Was Ten Dollars Worth Of Oregano.

-As dinnertime rolls around, take note of the boisterous crowd gathering outside of Oregano’s Pizza Bistro, a magnet for locals and visitors since 1993.
+As dinnertime rolls around, take note of the boisterous crowd gathering outside Oregano’s Pizza Bistro, a magnet for locals and visitors since 1993.
 This family-owned pizza joint now boasts 12 locations between Tucson and Flagstaff, serving up time-honored family recipes for thin crust, deep dish, and Chicago-style stuffed pizzas.
-The wait for a table may be prohibitive—but the delicious food, outstanding service, and intoxicating atmosphere are worth every minute (3102 North Scottsdale Road).
+The wait for a table may be prohibitive—but the delicious food and the casual atmosphere are worth every minute (3102 North Scottsdale Road).

 The Straw That Broke The Camelback

-Situated in the northern reaches of the Sonoran Desert, the Scottsdale region was originally inhabited by the Hohokam people, who farmed the valley for centuries beginning in 800 A.D.
+The Scottsdale region of the Sonoran Desert was originally inhabited by the Hohokam people, who farmed the valley for centuries beginning in 800 A.D.
 The area didn’t see its first Anglo settlers until the 1880s, when an Army chaplain named Winfield Scott—not to be confused with the brevet lieutenant general—purchased 640 acres of what was then called Orangedale.
-Scott’s success in farming citrus, peanuts, and almonds helped encourage further settlement, and in 1894, the city of Scottsdale was born.
+Scott’s success in farming citrus, peanuts, and almonds helped encourage further settlement, leading to the city of Scottsdale’s birth in 1894.

 Enjoy a commanding view of Scott’s city from Camelback Mountain, the red sandstone, granite, and remarkably camel-shaped formation on Phoenix’s eastern edge.
 Whether you opt for the Echo Canyon Trail to the west or the Cholla Trail to the east, the 1,280-foot ascent rewards hikers with unforgettable panoramas of the Valley of the Sun.